-The median salary for mobile application developers is $110,000 per year, according to the latest data from the US Bureau of Labor Statistics.
+The average salary for mobile application developers is $133,000 per year, according to the latest U.S. Bureau of Labor Statistics report.

-Average salaries for mobile application developers and related positions:
+Here are the average salaries for mobile application developers and related positions:

-|San Jose / Sunnyvale / Santa Clara, CA: $157,000
+|San Jose / Sunnyvale / Santa Clara, CA

-|San Francisco / Oakland / Hayward, CA: $145,000
+|San Francisco / Oakland / Hayward, CA

-|Seattle / Tacoma / Bellevue, WA: $141,000
+|Seattle / Tacoma / Bellevue, WA

 Mobile Developer Education Requirements

-Mobile Development Certifications
+Mobile Developer Certifications

 - IBM Certified Mobile Application Developer

-Mobile Application Developer Jobs
+Mobile Development Jobs

 - Mobile Application Developer jobs